Cranbaerry/A.R.E.S/README.md

 Features:

-    -Repair avatars retreived from the cache
+    -Repair avatar VRCAs retreived from the cache

 	-Logs ALL avatars seen in game regardless of them being private or public (PC only, currently)